Harry-Chen/compiler-labs/README.md

 # Experiment 2 for Compiler (II)

-You need to install jdk 1.6u54 and change 'Project SDK' to 1.6 in IntelliJ IDEA to properly compile and run this project.
+For IntelliJ IDEA, you need to install jdk 1.6u54 and change 'Project SDK' to 1.6 to properly compile and run this project.

+For command line, you might need to install jdk 1.5 to compile & run.